Studying Evolutionary Solution Adaption Using a Flexibility Benchmark Based on a Metal Cutting Process: NSGA-II as a Baseline for Evolutionary Adaption of Solutions

 The base implementation used for the extended Oxley model was the one provided by \citet{pantale-2022}.\footnote{\url{https://github.com/pantale/OxleyPython}} For the implementation of the NSGA-II algorithm, we have used the DEAP library in Python \cite{DEAP_JMLR2012}.
 For tournament and selection of next population, we use the provided NSGA-II selection method\footnote{\url{https://deap.readthedocs.io/en/master/api/tools.html\#deap.tools.selNSGA2}}.
 As genetic operators, we use the simulated binary bounded crossover\footnote{\url{https://deap.readthedocs.io/en/master/api/tools.html\#deap.tools.cxSimulatedBinaryBounded}} and the polynomial bounded mutation\footnote{\url{https://deap.readthedocs.io/en/master/api/tools.html\#deap.tools.mutPolynomialBounded}}.
 The simulated binary bounded crossover swaps genes between two parent chromosomes and may apply a perturbation to some genes.
 The polynomial bounded mutation applies a perturbation to each gene with probability $1/n_{process}$, where $n_{process}$ is the number of process parameters being optimized and thus the chromosome length.
 Both operators respect lower and upper bounds for each gene, which are the lower and upper bound for the process parameters provided in table \ref{tab:process-params}.
 The extended algorithms with varying goals and active-inactive genotype were implemented on top of the baseline algorithm according to the explanations and pseudocodes from section \ref{sec:nsga-ii-facilitated-variation}.

 Table \ref{tab:nsga-params} shows the parameter specifications for NSGA-II and the two proposed variants.
-In our preliminary analysis described in section \ref{sec:nsga-ii-facilitated-variation}, where we sampled 10,000 random solutions to estimate the Pareto front for each material, Pareto fronts had approximately 100 to 300 solutions.
+In our preliminary analysis, where we sampled 10,000 random solutions to estimate the Pareto front for each material, Pareto fronts had approximately 100 to 300 solutions.
 We thus set the population size to 100 and the number of generations to 50.
 We use a standard tournament size of 2 based on preliminary runs.
 The $\eta_{cross}$ and $\eta_{mut}$ parameters for crossover and mutation, respectively, define the magnitutde of the perturbation to the chromosome values - high values produce offspring more similar to its parents, whereas low values produces more different offspring.
 We performed 50 runs using different value combinations (20, 40, 80, 120, 140, 180) for optimizing for steel, inconel-718, and from steel to inconel-718.
 We observed that low values produce Pareto fronts with higher hypervolumes, and thus use the suggested values from the DEAP documentation.
 We set the epoch length $E$ to not be too large or too small, and the gene length $l$ to not be too large.
-We perform a further study on these parameters in section \ref{sec:results-epoch-gene-lengths}, and on the population size and maximum generations in section \ref{sec:results-lower-pops}.

-To measure the quality of a Pareto front, we use the hypervolume, which is a measure of the volume in the objective space that is covered by the solutions in the Pareto front, given a reference point which is a vector of worst objective values \cite{riqueline2015performance, wang2016practical, AUDET2021397}.
-Thus, greater values stand for better Pareto fronts.
-To calculate the hypervolume, we take the objective values, with ranges described in table \ref{tab:objectives}, and first apply a natural logarithmic scale to production time and tool wear.
-We then normalize the values between 0 and 1.
-For normalization, we use as reference for lower and upper bounds for each objective the ranges provided in table \ref{tab:objectives}.
-We then take $(1,1,1,1)$ as the reference point representing the worst possible solution in the range from 0 to 1.